WhitetailAni/Spartan/README.md

 # Spartan
 tvOS file browser thrown together in SwiftUI.
 Supports tvOS 14.0+.
 I want it to support 13.0+ but ContextMenus are 14.0+.
 If you want to backport ContextMenus and make a pr, go ahead.
+I have an idea for eliminating ContextMenus but don't have time to implement it

 What it currently lets you do: